kelseywood/Bremia-lactucae-WY-effector-characterization/intrinsic_disorder/README.md

 		bash run_pondr.sh example.fasta example.out

-	2. read in the textfile with R and plot results
+	2. read+parse the textfile with R and plot results

-		there are example R files available in this directory

-		the most barebones one is **read_disorder.R**, which reads in example.out and plots a line graph of positional averages of all the sequences' disorder series, and limits it to the first 150 AA positions.
+	there are example R files available in this directory, the most barebones one is **read_disorder.R**, which reads+parses in example.out and plots a line graph of positional averages of all sequences' disorder series, and limits it to the first 150 AA positions.